 This year has been a tough one for many people.
-From acts of terrorism that populated the headlines to the acts of jerkiness that populated our Facebook timelines, it’s not hard to find reasons to despair.
+It’s not hard to find reasons to despair.
+Every time you turn around, there’s a news alert announcing another terrible event that has happened.
+And that’s to say nothing of the jerky, divisive behavior that populates our social media timelines.
 I know I can’t shield my kids from reality forever, but the conversations that arise when our lives are invaded by the world’s darkness and violence are hard.

 I made this art as a reminder that there is also light, and it is stronger than the darkness.

 It’s easy to feel powerless and paralyzed in the face of evil.
 But you are more powerful than you know.
 There is goodness inside you.
 You don’t need to save the whole world, you just need to shine some light into your small corner of it.

 - Go out of your way to do something nice for someone you don’t particularly like.

 - When you feel obliged to criticize the way your teenager is doing something, share a compliment instead.